Marija-Kov/train-schedule/README.md

  If departures don't exist for the entered criteria, a message will pop up.
  Tapping on the question mark in the header, you will find more info about the app.
  Tapping on the train icon will refresh the page.
- The language menu switches the language of the app (with the exception of live schedule updates which are currently only in Serbian).
+ The language menu switches the language of the app (with the exception of train service updates which are currently only in Serbian).
 </p>

 <br>